mailpile/python-passcrow/README.md

 # Python Passcrow

-Passcrow is a system for implementing a secure "password escrow", a tool which makes it possible to recover from forgetting or losing a password or passphrase.
+Passcrow is a system for implementing secure "password escrow", making it possible to recover from forgetting or losing a key, password or passphrase.

 The user experience should be similar to the "reset password" recovery flow of popular online services, but adapted to the needs of Open Source,